vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 Your IDE needs to target a running application to start a debugging session.
 Usually this functionality is found in one of the top utility bars in an IDE's interface.

 ##### Breakpoints
-Breakpoints are the entry-point to a debugging session, mark a line at or before a problem area and when the debugger is attached execution will halt when this line is reached.
+Breakpoints are the entry point to a debugging session, mark a line at or before a problem area and when the debugger is attached execution will halt when this line is reached.

 When program execution is halted **Unity will freeze**, you can now use the other debugger features of your IDE to assess problems.
 Stop debugging to resume Unity's normal function; debuggers will have a Resume Program button which will continue whilst remaining attached.